leonlinsx/minimal-mistakes/_posts/2021-03-13-how-internet-happened.md

 Sex was a driver of key technology, and is still a factor today.
 Facebook, snapchat, tiktok - all started as, and to various extents still are, facilitators for sex:

 > It's safe to say that the popularity and growth of AOL was driven by sexy chat.
 Lots and lots of sexy chat.

+This quote below was said in 2006, but you'd be forgiven for thinking it was some snapchat/insta/onlyfans creator in 2021:

 > [“There’s a million hot naked chicks on the Internet.
 There’s a difference between those girls and me.
 Those chicks don’t talk back to you.”](http://content.time.com/time/magazine/article/0,9171,1570728,00.html "time")